Parallel transport for Higgs bundles over p-adic curves: Small Higgs bundles with strongly semi-stable reduction of degree zero

 \begin{definition} (i) Let $C$ be a smooth proper curve over $k$ and $F_C:C\to C$ the absolute Frobenius of $C$.
 We say a vector bundle $E$ over $C$ is \textit{strongly semi-stable} if $(F_C^n)^*(E)$ is semi-stable for all $n\ge 0$.

-(ii) Let $C$ be a proper curve over $k$ and $\pi:\widetilde{C}\to C$ the normalization of the reduced subscheme of $C$.
+(ii) Let $C$ be an irreducible proper curve over $k$ and $\pi:\widetilde{C}\to C$ the normalization of the reduced subscheme of $C$.
 We say a vector bundle $E$ over $C$ is \textit{strongly semi-stable of degree zero} if $\pi^*(E)$ is strongly semi-stable of degree zero on each irreducible connected component of $\widetilde{C}$. \end{definition}